kanishka-commits/JavaScript/Basics.md

 `function () { ... }`
 `() => { ... }`
-**First-Class Function** Uisng func as a variable **Higher Order Function** Functions that operate on other functions, either by taking them as arguments or by returning them, are called higher-order functions.
+**First-Class Function** Uisng func as a variable **Higher Order Function** Functions that operate on other functions, either by taking them as arguments or by returning them, are called higher-order functions.\

+HOF = function that uses another function.\
+Callback = the function being used.\

 ---